 - Make sure your footwear fits you correctly.

 An ill-fitting shoe will not only be uncomfortable and unsupportive, but certain areas of the shoe will break down quickly.
-For example, if your footwear is too big and you have heel slippage, the lining will tear with the constant rubbing and up-down motion.
+For example, if your footwear is too big and you have heel slippage, the lining will tear with the constant rubbing and the tip and heel of the soles will wear down.

 Wear your new footwear around the house for short periods of time before your first long wear.
 Keep in mind our feet swell during the day, so wear them both in the morning and in the late afternoon.
-On your 1st long wear, take along another pair of shoes (just in case you!).
+On your 1st long wear, take along another pair of shoes (just in case!).
+You can read more information here on getting comfy in new shoes.

 As a natural and permeable material, leather is not waterproof and is affected by regular exposure to water.
 Water also affects the colour of leather and your colour will fade quickly with consistent exposure to water (and sun).
 Waterproof with a quality waterproofing spray before your first wear, and on a regular basis.
-You can view our suggested cleaning products, by clicking here.
+You can view our suggested cleaning products by clicking here.
+If you are regularly in water or wet conditions, we would suggest switching to gumboots during the time you’re in the wet, and then changing back to your work boots.
+If your boots do get wet regularly, it does affect the longevity of the leather and the expected lifespan of the boot.

 - Use your hands to remove your footwear – do not kick off.